Japan Music Marketing Promotion and Distribution Resources

 However, there are still music fans and collectors in Japan who purchase unique CD's and vinyl records.
 That is why there are still small record shops still operating in Japan today.
 Compared to the revenue earned from 1 stream of your music (e.g. $0.004 on Spotify), the sale of 1 vinly record (e.g. $20) is 5,000 times more.
 That is why bands, artists and labels focus on selling physical music products and merch even though it involves initial production costs.

-If you have physical products such as CD's, vinyl records, and other merch such as T-shirts, you can sell them directly to Japanese consumers from your Japanese website (or Bandcamp which has a Japanese language interface, or CDBaby which can get your CD/record into Amazon Music Japan).
+If you have physical products such as CD's, vinyl records, and other merch such as T-shirts, you can sell them directly to Japanese consumers from your Japanese website, Bandcamp which has a Japanese language interface, or through a Japanese record label or shop.

 Make a "Japan Limited Edition" or "Japan Special Edition" CD or vinly record for collectors and music fans.